 Dental Bonding

-Dental bonding is a cosmetic procedure that uses tooth-colored resin to repair and restore the appearance of worn teeth.
+Dental bonding is a cosmetic procedure that uses tooth-colored resin to repair and restore worn teeth.
 Unlike other procedures, dental bonding is quick and minimally invasive.
 Because the resin acts as enamel, this procedure can help to protect teeth from further wear and decay.

 Dental Crowns